Vietnam.vn - Nền tảng quảng bá Việt Nam

 After school, students get on boats and sampans to go home.
 Photo: Nhat Ho

-Mr. Le Duc Thanh - Principal of Dat Mui Commune Primary School 2 - said that because the road traffic infrastructure in this area is not yet widespread, most students still go to school by water, mainly by boat.
+Mr. Le Duc Thanh - Principal of Dat Mui Commune Primary School 2 - said that because the road traffic infrastructure in this area is not yet fully covered, most students still go to school by water, mainly by boat.

-“Going to school by boat during low tide is difficult to get on and off, and it is easy to fall.
+“Going to school by water during low tide is difficult to get up and down, and it is easy to fall.
 On days of heavy rain and strong winds, it is very dangerous because many children do not know how to swim.
-In addition, parents also spend time, money on boat fare, gas money, and food while waiting to pick up and drop off their children.
+In addition, parents also spend time, money on boat fare, gas, and food while waiting to pick up and drop off their children.
 Many families with many children will have difficulty sending their children to school,” Mr. Thanh shared.

 On rainy days, students have difficulty traveling.
 Photo: Nhat Ho